 If I compare day to day then, grudgingly, I have to give it to Deoriatal.
 Deoriatal pips Kedarkantha as a better winter trek by a shade.
 Mind you, it is only a shade.
 I’ll give you a rundown of why I think Deoriatal pips Kedarkantha by a sliver.

 The moment you step on the Kedarkantha trek you are in the forests.
 Tall pine trees, oaks are around you.
 This is mesmerizing.
 Walking on the brown carpet of leaves feels like another world.
 In a couple of hours most trekkers are transported to a land of beautiful clearings.
 If you are lucky, you get snow on the forest floor.

 Deoriatal is different.
 You climb over the picturesque village of Sari — a setting stolen off a postcard.
 The valley is deep and wide.
 In less than two hours trekkers get to Deoriatal.
 Mark my words, this campsite can leave even the skeptical gaping.

-Snow covered Deoriatal with the massive Mt Chaukhamba towering over the lake makes most trekkers stand rooted to the spot.
+The snow-covered Deoriatal with the massive Mt Chaukhamba towering over the lake makes most trekkers stand rooted to the spot.
 It’s almost the same reaction as the “Wow point” reaction from Buran Ghati.
 The sight is unbelievable and so is the setting of the lake.
 Surrounded by grassy knolls, it makes a bewitching place to observe the sight of these big mountains.
-It takes a while for it to sink that we actually camp here.
+It takes a while for it to sink in that we actually camp here.